RightToPrivacy/I2P-desktop/README.md

 ---

-### FIRST: INSTALL LIBREWOLF / FIREJAIL
+### FIRST: INSTALL LIBREWOLF / I2PROUTER (of your choice: I2P+, i2pd, I2P original)

-If you do not install firejail, delete 'firejail' from start-i2p line using it.

 *default $i2prouterstart / $i2prouterstop is set to i2prouter commands installed at /home/$USER/i2p/i2prouter; if you use another
 version of i2p, change the i2prouterstart / i2prouterstop variable values to meet those commands*

-$USER represents your login and will be filled in by your system based on user running this.
+(no longer requires firejail to make quicker for anyone)
 ---

 ## NEW INSTALL.SH AUTOMATED INSTALLER